quinndiggity/hacking_slot_machines/README.md

 This algorithm is especially nice because it's expressed in matrix form and so can be evaluated quickly using linear algebra shortcuts.

-Here's the code to carry out the brute force search given the output of the OCR.
+The code to carry out the brute force search can be found in `/bin`.

 ### Hardware

 I bought a [raspberry pi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) microcomputer to run the software.

 I actually couldn't get the code to run fast enough on the raspberry pi to be useful (a single pass took about 30s).
 The bottleneck was the computer vision and OCR (the only bits I couldn't optimize), so I ended up having to pipe the image over wifi to be processed by a laptop in my backpack.
-[Here's the code on the microcomputer]().
+The code running on the microcomputer can be found in `./pi_interface.py`.
 I used a TTS engine to read out the answer into an earpiece.